Retail batch

 In August 2020, Payments Canada amended By-law No. 3 — Payment Items and the Automated Clearing Settlement System.
 This amendment removed the 0.5 per cent volume requirement for direct participation in the retail payment system.
 In addition, Payments Canada also amended ACSS Rule D1 - Direct Clearer/Group Clearer Requirements.
 The amendments to this by-law and rule allow for Payments Canada member financial institutions to apply for direct clearer status, which means a member financial institution would have direct access to Payments Canada’s system and not need to rely on another financial institution to clear and settle their transactions.

-In June 2022, Peoples Trust Company (PTC) became the first new Direct Clearer on the ACSS in the system’s history.
+In June 2022, Peoples Trust Company (PTC) became the first new direct clearer on the ACSS in the system’s history.
 Watch Grant McKenzie, CEO of PTC, discuss the process.

 Clearing and settlement across the retail batch payment system